![]() The platform at Amritsar before departure of the Shane Punjab Express for Delhi... |

 -

-If you're booking an AC1 ticket, don't worry that your ticket shows 'confirmed' but doesn't show a specific car or berth number, the reservation lists for AC1 are made up a few hours before departure and posted on the platform notice board and on the coach side.
+If you're booking an AC1 ticket, don't worry that your ticket shows Confirmed (CNF) but doesn't show a specific car or berth number, the reservation lists for AC1 are made up a 2-4 hours before departure and posted on the platform notice board and on the coach side.
+This is also why you can't choose a 2-berth coupé or 4-berth compartment in AC1.

 -

-It will offer you several options to pay securely by Visa, MasterCard or Amex, offering a choice of which Indian bank you want to process your payment.
-Overseas visitors must select international cards powered by Atom.
+It will offer you several options to pay by Visa, MasterCard or Amex, offering a choice of Indian payment providers to process your payment.

-Tip: If you don't immediately see International cards powered by Atom, try clicking My profile then Preferred Bank List list then scroll down and select international cards.
+Tip: If you don't see International cards, try clicking My profile then Preferred Bank List list, scroll down & select international cards.

 -